-A Privacy Impact Assessment (PIA) is a process of analysis that helps to identify and address potential privacy risks that may occur in the operation of a new or redesigned project.
-A PIA is meant for proposed legislative schemes, administrative practices and/or information systems that relate to the collection, use or disclosure of individually identifying personal or health information.
+A privacy impact assessment (PIA) helps to identify and address potential privacy risks that may occur in a project.
+A PIA is used for information systems, administrative practices and policy proposals that relate to the collection, use or disclosure of individually identifying personal or health information.

-A guide entitled Privacy Impact Assessment Requirements was developed to assist in the process of completing a PIA.
+The Privacy Impact Assessment Requirements guide assists in completing a PIA.

-The following document lists all accepted PIAs that included summaries.
-Not all accepted PIAs include summaries.
+The following document lists all accepted PIAs since January 1, 2017:

 The following documents list certain accepted PIAs prior to 2017:

 A list of all PIAs accepted each year is available from annual reports.

 Copyright 2022 OIPC.
 All rights reserved.